 “Do you know who Jackie Robinson was?”

 “Sure.
 He broke the color barrier.”

-Jackie played for ten seasons–twenty-eight years old is an old rookie–and retired with a lifetime batting average of .311, including being named Most Valuable Player for 1949 after hitting .343 with 124 runs batted in and leading the league in steals (37), and, for you true baseball nerds, Wins Above Replacement (9.3).
+Jackie played for ten seasons–twenty-eight years old is an old rookie–and retired with a lifetime batting average of .311, as well as being named Most Valuable Player for 1949 after hitting .343 with 124 runs batted in and leading the league in steals (37), and, for you true baseball nerds, a 9.3 Wins Above Replacement (WAR).
 He stole home twenty times in his career.

 I love baseball, baseball statistics, and baseball biographies, so I could go on for a long time.* But it struck me that, until recently, I have accepted all this unquestioningly.

 Specifically, we declare and propagate this statement: “Jackie Robinson broke the color barrier.”